Saliamonas Banaitis: Cultural and educational activities

 Back in 1904, Banaitis joined the Daina Society which organized music and theater performances.
 In 1915, Banaitis organized Kaunas chapter of the Lithuanian Society for the Relief of War Sufferers and became its vice-chairman.
 In early September 1915, Banaitis managed to obtain a permit for a Lithuanian gymnasium (present-day Aušra Gymnasium).
 With financial help from the Lithuanian Society and resources of the educational Saulė Society, Banaitis organized the new school – located the premises, obtained supplies, and recruited students and teachers.
 The school opened by the end of 1915 with about 60 students.
 Banaitis' son Bronius was among its students and graduated in spring 1919 while another son Kazimieras Viktoras was one of the first teachers.
-Saulė Society soon took over the school administration.
+Saulė Society soon took over the school's administration.
 Banaitis further established 12 elementary schools and was their inspector.
 In late 1915, he also organized bookkeeping courses.
 He and four others taught 20 students for four months.

 In winter 1915, the press was mostly idle as few orders came due to war.
 Banaitis decided to hire Pranas Puskunigis, a known kanklės player from Skriaudžiai, to establish and lead a kanklės ensemble from his press workers.
 The ensemble began giving performances in late 1915.
 Accompanied by a student choir from the Saulė Gymnasium (led by Banaitis' son and future composer Kazimieras Viktoras), the ensemble organized a concert at the Kaunas City Theater on 5 January 1916.
 The ensemble was also invited to perform in Königsberg.
 When the society of kanklės players was organized in 1925, both Puskunigis and Banaitis were among the co-founders.